BVLC/caffe/docs/index.md

 Switching between CPU and GPU is as simple as setting a flag -- so models can be trained on a GPU machine, and then used on commodity clusters.

 **Readable & modifiable implementation** fosters active development.
-In Caffe's first six months, it has been forked by over 300 developers on Github, and many have pushed significant changes.
+In Caffe's first year, it has been forked by over 600 developers on Github, and many have pushed significant changes.

 **Speed** makes Caffe perfect for industry use.
 Caffe can process over **40M images per day** with a single NVIDIA K40 or Titan GPU\*.